dhrubo55/personal-blog/content/posts/day97-part3.md

 // Thread 1: accountA.transfer(accountB, 100);  // Locks A, waits for B
 // Thread 2: accountB.transfer(accountA, 50);   // Locks B, waits for A
-// DEADLOCK!
+// Both threads wait forever.

+// FIX: Always acquire locks in same order
-// SOLUTION: Acquire locks in consistent order public void transfer(Account to, double amount) {
+// Use object hash code to determine order public void transfer(Account to, double amount) {
     Account first = System.identityHashCode(this) < System.identityHashCode(to)
                     ? this : to;